How can you obtain 5G NTN connectivity for your current GEO system?

 • 84.4 dBm --> -2.2 dB

-Will directional antennas and increase of the Link Budget help increase the bandwidth?
+Will directional antennas and increase of the link budget help increase the bandwidth?

 Yes, an increased link budget allows for transmission of more information per second since less redundancy in terms of coding and modulation selection is required to safeguard the demodulation of the transferred modulation from noise in the receiver.

 It depends on the context of 5G support.
 If we talk about high-speed broadband, then we will probably have to wait some years.
 Using GEO satellites for 5G backhaul – being NR backhaul – will likely require new GEO satellites to be launched for the service.
 It is a scalable endeavor where just a few (3) GEO satellites could provide global coverage for a NTN broadband service and more could be added as the traffic load increases with adoption.
 For new GEO satellites, it would be wise to plan ahead for regenerative use-cases and potentially reconfigurability of service upon the end of the GEO satellite lifetime, e.g. by utilizing SDRs and FPGAs onboard.
 This ensure long-term rentability of the satellites after launch, even when their first targeted service case becomes deprecated.
 Also, it enables a switch of service IF the market for the preliminary service does not mature as expected after launch of the satellite.
 In the case of legacy GEO satellites, they may be useful for providing narrow-band NB-IoT cellular access to IoT devices on a global scale.
 Here, the same scalability applies, but in addition the satellites are already in-orbit and may be running deprecated services at little financial gain to their owners.
-According to GSMA Intelligence, there is an untapped D2D addressable revenue potential of $32bn, or 3% of existing telco revenue base – just on D2D.
+According to GSMA Intelligence, there is an untapped D2D addressable revenue potential of $3obn, or 3% of existing telco revenue base – just on D2D.
 By narrowband use cases we mean IoT, messaging, Push-to-talk etc.

 The 5G core is located after the eNB stack, so that would be in the ground-segment in the transparent architecture and in the regenerative architecture the 5G core can be placed either partially onboard the satellite along with the eNB or in the ground segment.
 Placing the eNB in the satellite alone reduces the propagation delay for AS messaging exchanges by half and rids you of the overhead of transmitting a copy of the RAN onto the feeder-link. (since the RAN is designed for radio access of cellular devices, and the feeder link involves massive satellite dishes in the ground segment, the copying of RAN onto feeder link is a very inefficient use of the feeder link).
 Placing some core network features onboard the satellite along with the eNB – such as MME and S-GW could allow for example the attachment and authorization of some UEs without the involvement of the ground-segment core network… this would reduce the overall delay for NAS procedures.

-Beamforming is used in order to create separate beams on the ground to deploy geo-fixed cells and to achieve a high link-budget within beams.
+Beamforming is used to create separate beams on the ground to deploy geo-fixed cells and to achieve a high link-budget within beams.
 On the UE side little beamforming is expected – the expectation is near-isotropic antennas in the case of IoT devices for NB-IoT

 Suggestion for a webinar?